ch1p98/UMAI/README.md

 Finally, you can get more information of a restaurant by clicking names or pictures in the box.

-### Restaurant page
+### Restaurant info page
-This page shows full information of a restaurant.
-Furthermore, it enables users to:
-    - check reviews and leave a review
+This page shows detailed information of a restaurant.
+Furthermore, it enables users to check reviews by other users and leave a review

-    - check pieces of reviews from
-- profile
-    - check user profile
-    - edit user profile
-    - pocket list
-        - check items
-        - remove an item
-    - friend list
-        - see one's profile
-        - remove them from the list(coming soon)
-    - (other people's) profile page
-        - difference with user profile
-        - check their pocket list
-        - check who they are following
+### Profile page
+Once you successfully sign up or sign in, the header item "關於我" shows.
+Click to view your profile, pocket list and friend list.
+Then, you may click restautants in your pocket list to obtain information or prople in your friends list to view their profile.

-- recommended restaurants (coming soon)
+### recommended restaurants (coming soon)
-- recommended people to follow (coming soon)
+### recommended people to follow (coming soon)

 ## Technical Things